jasonabanico/FibonacciTrader/README.md

 ## Assumptions

-- Cycles occur in every approximately 1400 days, starting from the birth of Bitcoin.
+- For simplicity, cycles are approximated to happen every 1400 days, starting from the birth of Bitcoin.
 (Actual halving cycles do not have a fixed number of days.)
 - Alt coins follow the same cycle.
 - Cycle begins with a bull market upward trend, leading to a peak, followed by a bear market downward retracement, and moving sideways or slightly upwards towards the end of the cycle.